VGP/vgp-assembly/pipeline/freebayes-polish/freebayes_consensus_polishing.md

 		bcftools concat -nf concat_list.txt | bcftools view -Ou -e'type="ref"' | bcftools norm -Ob -f $fasta -o $sample.bcf bcftools index $sample.bcf

 5. Create the polished fasta with `bcftools consensus`.
-This will do very basic filtering of the callset (`QUAL>1`) and select only homozygous REF and heterozygous non-REF sites.
+This will do very basic filtering of the callset (`QUAL>1`) and select only homozygous ALT and heterozygous non-REF sites.
 At heterozygous non-REF sites (both alleles do not match the reference fasta), the longest allele will be chosen.

 		bcftools consensus -i'QUAL>1 && (GT="AA" || GT="Aa")' -Hla -f $fasta $sample.bcf > $sample.fasta